Civil-Service-Human-Resources/lpg-terraform-paas/README.md

 ### Azure Access

-For lower level environments there is a service principal that will allow deployments without having to authenticate to Azure
+For non-Production environments, a Service Principal is used which will grant access to Terraform in order to run State consistency checks and deployments.

-If deploying to higher level environments then the following is required
+If deploying to the Production environment then the following is required

 #### Azure Authentication